EziOPratikk/Todo-App/README.md

     ```
 3. **Setup for Postgres Database:**

-    i.
-Create a database using pgAdmin
+    - Create a database using pgAdmin
-    ii.
-Then create a table using pgAdmin.
+    - Then create a table using pgAdmin.
 Use queries.sql file for references.
-    iii.
-Head over to db/conn.js and type your database name and postgres password.
+    - Head over to db/conn.js and type your database name and postgres password.

 4. **Run the server:**